 - Enumerator manual containing detailed information and protocols to be followed while surveying.
-This should contain question-by-question instructions, “dos and don’ts” and general protocols/codes of conduct--see this example IPA enumerator manual.
+This should contain question-by-question instructions, “dos and don’ts” and general protocols/codes of conduct — see this example enumerator manual from Innovations for Poverty Action (IPA).
 A summary (“cheat sheet”) of key instructions can also be useful in the field.

 - Respondent tracking materials: